praveenbingo/google-devops-workshop/03_kubernetes_gke/03_standing_up_your_first_cluster/01_minikube.md

 service/hello-minikube exposed
 ```

-We have now launched an "echos erver" Pod, but we have to wait until the Pod is up before curling/accessing it via the exposed Service.
+We have now launched an "echo server" Pod, but we have to wait until the Pod is up before curling/accessing it via the exposed Service.

 * To check whether the Pod is up and running, we can use the following:
 ```